comeaultresearch/tutorials/01_Intro_to_Linux.md

 The purpose of this tutorial is to provide you with some basic commands that will allow you to:

-- 1 log onto a remote computer (e.g. "the cluster")
+- 1 - log onto a remote computer (e.g. "the cluster")
-- 2 navigate to different locations on that computer
+- 2 - navigate to different locations on that computer
-- 3 create new directory and files in that directory
+- 3 - create new directories and files on that directory
-- 4 edit files
+- 4 - edit files
-- 5 execute files (scripts) from the command line
+- 5 - execute files (scripts) from the command line

 ### 1. Logging on to a remote computer